ddev/ddev.com/src/content/blog/acquia-migrate-accelerate-ama-on-ddev.md

 ### Drawbacks of AM:A for my use case

-The effort required to recreate the Views and Pages, which are a decade old, is justified by the drawbacks.
+The effort required to recreate the Views and Pages is justified despite the drawbacks.
 This presents a welcome opportunity to reassess and enhance them within the D9/D10 framework.

-- Views not migrated: I'll have to re-create my Views.
+- Views not migrated: I'll have to re-create my Views. [views_migration](https://www.drupal.org/project/views_migration) is D9 compatible and should work, but was not included in the default AM:A installation.
 - Page Manager not migrated: I'll need to re-create some landing pages.
-- *Maybe I can export these from my D10 version and import them into the D9 to D10 version?*

 ---
 ## Additional information about this site migration, and my personal Drupal experience